October 18, 2024

 Why Do Domain Names Cost Money?

-A domain name is an online property and property is not free.
+A domain name is an online property – and property is not free.
 They are scarce by design; once a person buys an asset, it belongs to them as long as they pay the renewal fees.
-Likewise, it costs money to maintain the vast computing infrastructure that powers the world wide web, and selling digital domains is a way for registrars to recoup their costs.
+Likewise, it costs money to maintain the vast computing infrastructure that powers the internet, and selling digital domains is a way for registrars to recoup their costs.

 Why Would You Need To Value A Domain?